Alan Cienki – Professor of English Linguistics

 Laura Rupp - Senior Lecturer in English Linguistics

-Laura Rupp is Senior Lecturer in English Linguistics.
-Her teaching and research expertise is in Global English, language variation and change, and English pronunciation and grammar.
+Laura Rupp is associate professor of English Linguistics.
+Her teaching and research expertise is in Global English, grammatical language variation and change, and English pronunciation.
+She was awarded the VU Teaching Award for the quality of her teaching.
+Laura Rupp is author of the books Uitspraakgids Engels voor Professionals (2013) and Pronunciation Matters (2014, with Rias van den Doel).
 In 2010 she organized the symposium ‘Accents of English’, which generated widespread publicity.
-Earlier she was awarded the VU Teaching Award for the quality of her teaching.
-Laura Rupp is author of the books Uitspraakgids Engels voor Professionals (2013) and Pronunciation Matters (2014, met Rias van den Doel).